CenturyLinkCloud/PublicKB/Database/rdbs-resizing-instance.md

 This article is to support customers of Relational DB Service, CenturyLink's database-as-a-service product.
 These instructions are specific to resizing a subscription through the Control Portal.

 ### Overview
-CenturyLink's Relational DB Service is a database-as-a-service that provides instant access to a database instance with SSL support, daily backups, basic monitoring, and a replication option.
+CenturyLink's Relational DB Service is a database-as-a-service that provides instant access to a database instance with SSL support, daily backups, basic monitoring, logs, metrics, and a replication option.
 Users can configure the amount of CPU, Memory, and Storage based on their database needs.
 They can choose to replicate their instance in a datacenter for a more highly available solution.
 As the customer's capacity needs grown, they can easily scale their CPU, RAM, and/or Storage with the click of a button.

 ### Prerequisites
 * Access to the CenturyLink Cloud Platform as an authorized user